 Lymph fluid starts out as interstitial fluid in the spaces between connective tissues.
 When the interstitial fluid enters the lymphatic capillaries, it's then called lymph.
 Lymph capillaries come together to form lymphatic vessels, which move lymph into and out of lymph nodes and eventually back into the bloodstream.

-Lymph fluid does not circulate in the same way that blood circulates.
-Instead, the lymphatic system depends on the movement of the body to push fluid through the body.
+Lymph does not circulate in the same way that blood circulates.
+Instead, body movement encourages the flow of lymph fluid through the body.
 Lymphatic massage is a way to stimulate lymph flow.

 The massage therapist uses slow, gentle, and specific strokes to move the skin in the direction of the lymph flow.
 The rhythmical motion stimulates the lymphatic vessels, encouraging the flow of fluid.

 The two main types of lymphatic massage are Manual Lymphatic Drainage (MLD®) and Lymph Drainage Therapy (LDT).